Cooking Gorgeous

 • Tomatoes - They add more texture and color to the salad as well as a refreshing flavor.
 Juicy summer tomatoes are always the best option but if you can't find them, cherry tomatoes work well too.

-• Red onions - You can substitute them with shallots or spring onions.
+• Red onions - You can substitute them with shallots or green onions.

 • Garlic - Turn 1 clove of garlic into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.

-• Spring onion - Slice both green and white parts of 2 - 3 spring onions to add a subtle flavor to your tabouli salad.
+• Green onion - Slice both green and white parts of 2 - 3 green onions to add a subtle flavor to your tabouli salad.

 Cook the Bulgur